$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Here are some common ways indoor cats get out and how we can prevent these situations.

 One of the most common ways cats escape is through open windows or open doors.
 To prevent this from happening, install window screens and close windows and doors when not in use.
-There are many more ideas here about keeping your indoor cat inside.

 Make sure there are no gaps or damaged screens that a cat might squeeze through.